 Self-esteem is often very localized.
 You may be very accomplished and respected in your chosen profession or work.
 In this niche, you may have healthy self-esteem and be very confident.
 However, when it comes to family relationships, you are transformed into the opposite — unsure of yourself and weak.

 3. Emotional abuse destroys your feeling of safety.

 The cornerstone of every healthy relationship is feeling safe when you are with your partner.
 Sadly, feeling safe in an abusive relationship is NOT possible.

 Being put down, criticized, insulted, threatened, and more are the weapons that are used to coerce the victim of abuse.
-Under such circumstances, it is not possible to feel safe?
+Under such circumstances, it is possible to feel safe?

-Fueling most expressions of abuse is anger.
+Fuelling most expressions of abuse is anger.
 Anger evokes in its recipient fear.
 Fear and feeling unsafe go hand and hand.

 Your relationship at one time was loving, and it has now turned from a feel-good experience to one of conflict and emotional pain.

 Each human being is entitled to live in safety.
-Safety is not something that should require effort or is bestowed only on those individuals that deserve it.
+Safety is not something that should require effort or is bestowed only on those individuals who deserve it.
 Safety is a human right; a God-given right — and we are all entitled to it freely and unconditionally.

 Feeling unsafe in an abusive relationship is a given.
 Solve your emotional abuse problem, and you will once again feel safe!

 4. Emotional Abuse destroys the feelings of trust.